sermons/fragrant/slides/index.md

 + **Blessed** by God, **chosen** by God, had **Word** of God
   + OT **worship** + **promises**
   + **Hope** eagerly for **rescue**
-+ Specific to Jews, but generalize
++ Specific to Israel, but ...
 + "**good guys**", not villains!
   + **Pious**, moral, desire good
 + Also, Claudius **expelled** Roman Jews for unrest (18:2)